algosup/2024-2025-project-2-serious-game-team-1/documents/technical_specifications.md

 Once the game is finished, it's time to export it.

+First we need to add the export templates for our version of Godot.
+You can download them directly from the Godot interface: Go to Editor -> Manage Export Templates.
+Click on Download and Install.

-We simply need to go to the menu: Project -> Export -> Add (choose the platform we want to use here Windows Desktop or macOS), then add all the necessary parameters and export the project.
+Then we need to go to the menu: Project -> Export -> Add (choose the platform we want to use here Windows Desktop or macOS), add all the necessary parameters and finally export the project.

 ![alt text](./images/export.png)
 ![alt text](./images/export_2.png)